espressomd/espresso/doc/sphinx/advanced_methods.rst

 Monte Carlo Methods
 -------------------

 .. note:: The whole Reaction Ensemble module uses Monte Carlo moves which require potential energies.
-Therefore the Reaction Ensemble requires support for energy calculations for all interactions which are used in the simulation.
+Therefore the Reaction Ensemble requires support for energy calculations for all active interactions in the simulation.
 Please also note that Monte Carlo methods may create and delete particles from the system.
-This process can invalidate particle ids.
+This process can invalidate particle ids and cause ``system.part`` to return particles slices with a different particle ordering after each reaction step.

 .. _Reaction Ensemble:

 Reaction Ensemble
 ~~~~~~~~~~~~~~~~~

-For a description of the available methods see :mod:`espressomd.reaction_ensemble`.
-Multiple reactions can be added to the same instance of the reaction ensemble.
-An example script can be found here:

-* `Reaction ensemble / constant pH ensemble <https://github.com/espressomd/espresso/blob/python/samples/reaction_ensemble.py>`_

 The reaction ensemble :cite:`smith94a,turner2008simulation` allows to simulate
 chemical reactions which can be represented by the general equation: